 - Real-time alerting, based on identifying threats from individual records or correlations that fire when a series of security events are detected.

-Building a modern SOC: Security Incident Management processes
+Integrate Security Incident Management processes into your SOC

 Now that you have installed your SIEM at the heart of the SOC, analysts can add the specialist oversight necessary to drive the delivery of new and improved outcomes.
 Continual improvement of analysts’ processes and training them in threat modelling and threat hunting skills will ensure cyber-readiness across the team.
 Your SOC now monitors the pulse, blood pressure and temperature of your organisation, and as soon as it gets sick, your analysts will know about it.
 Welcome to a modern security operations centre.